ToyKeeper/qmk_firmware/keyboards/nuphy/air75_v2/ansi/keymaps/toykeeper/readme.md

       fancy keycodes.
 The default is "fancy" keycodes, but they can change this by pressing the F-Lock key.

-  * Dipswitch (FIXME)
+  * Dipswitch
     * Two core layouts can be saved for easy access with the dipswitch.
 Each dipswitch position is treat as a "save slot".
 Any time the user changes the core layout via a hotkey, it is saved to the current slot.
 Then it can be activated later simply by flipping the switch to that position.
-      (Currently broken, so the layer-select dipswitch is disabled)

 ## Known Issues

+The `tk-jincao1` branch generally works pretty well.

+The `tk-nuphy` branch is based on Nuphy's fork, which has unfixed problems:

   * The dipswitches don't use standard QMK APIs, so my usual dipswitch handler doesn't work.
-I'm undecided about whether to fix this, because it's not very important.
+I fixed this in my tk-jincao1 branch.

   * MouseKeys are nearly unusable in wireless mode, for unknown reasons.
 They trigger way too many times in a single keypress, and when held, they send events way too fast.
-Hoping to fix this, because it's important to be able to use the mouse in wireless mode.
+Fixed in jincao1's fork.

 ## More Pics